remko/dsadmin/README.md

   (to avoid CORS problems), and to serve the HTML and JS files.
   The NPM package uses a small Node.js server.
 A small [self-contained binary server](https://github.com/remko/dsadmin/releases) is also provided, avoiding the need for any system dependencies.
+  If for some reason you need this to be available in a specific environment (Java, Python, ...), it should be easy to create a similar server to run this in.

 ## Why?